s0ders/go-semver-release/README.md

 # Go SemVer Release

 Go program designed to automate versioning of Git repository by analyzing their formatted commit history and tagging them with the right semver number.
-This program can be used directly or via its corresponding [GitHub Action](https://github.com/marketplace/actions/go-semver-release).
+This program can be used directly via its CLI or via its corresponding [GitHub Action](https://github.com/marketplace/actions/go-semver-release).

 ## Motivations